UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 runs by datasets and objectives.
 It automatically searches the work directory for the necessary test results and creates the plots/tables.

-To run the program with a custom dataset, place in the directory work/custom/input a csv file with independent variables "mrna.csv" and a file with the outcomes "outcome.csv".
-Each row in the files is a sample, and the order must be consistent between the two files.
-The first row is for the header.
-Each column in the independent variables file is named with the feature name.
-The outcomes file can have a column "type" if there is a classification outcome (classes can be any string), and two columns "Event" and "Time" if there is a survival outcome.
-Event is 0 (alive) or 1 (dead).
-Time is numeric.
-It is allowed but not necessary to have both a classification and a survival outcome.
-A small example dataset is already present in the work/custom/input directory, and an example setup file for running it is "work/setups/custom_example.ini".

 The suggested list of package requirements is in the file requirements.txt.

-The R script load_tcga_brca.R creates the mrna.csv and outcome.csv related to the breast TCGA dataset.
+The R script ...
-Similarly, the script load_tcga_kir.R creates the csv files for the kidney.
 In order to work the R scripts require an internet connection.
 These data files are already present in the work directory, still the scripts are included for reproducibility.

 ## Program results

-The results for a k-fold cross-validation or an external validation are saved in a subdirectory of "work".
+The results for a k-fold cross-validation are saved in a subdirectory of "work".
 The path is composed by the name of the dataset, then the type of data ("mrna"), the objectives, the type of validation, the random seed, and finally the type and parameters of the optimizer.